 Knowing the Type of Record They Seek

 The first step to obtaining a public record in Illinois is to have details of the record.
 Requestors must be able to provide vital information such as names of the parties involved, type of record, date, case number, etc. The information provided will, in turn, assist the record custodian to narrow down the search.
 Most times, lack of adequate information to aid record search is one of many reasons requests are denied.
-Therefore, interested persons must provide necessary information to facilitate record search.
+Therefore, interested persons must provide the necessary information to facilitate a record search.

 Contacting the Agency in Charge

-Creating a written request
+Creating a Written Request

 The next step in the process of obtaining an Illinois public record is to prepare a written request.
 Although some government bodies or departments make provisions for public request forms.
 However, a written request is often advised because it allows easy tracking.
-This is due to the paper trails, from one desk to another.
+This is due to the paper trails from one desk to another.
 To prepare a written request, interested persons are to provide some of the following information:

 - A clear description of the record (narrow it down as possible)